jarett234/GPS/README.md

-GPS Application
+Android GPS Application

-GPS Application that runs in the background and sends the telemetry data to Azure IOT Hub.
+Runs in the background (as a foreground service) and sends the telemetry data to Azure IOT Hub.

 Scans QR code to configure the device with the proper Azure IOT Hub credentials.